Create and use a mock server using the Postman API

 Set a custom response delay

-Use the header x-mock-response-delay to add a delay to the response from the mock server.
-You can specify a value from 1 to 180000 milliseconds.
+Use the x-mock-response-delay header to add a delay to the response from the mock server.
+You can specify a value range of 1 to 180000 milliseconds.
 After receiving the request, the mock server waits the specified period of time before sending the response.

 You can also specify a delay in the mock server configuration.
 The delay value set by the x-mock-response-delay header takes precedence over the value set in the mock server configuration.